mcneel/developer.rhino3d.com/_guide_topics/rhinopython/python-rhinoscriptsyntax-points.md

 ---
 title: Points in Python
-description: This guide provides an overview of the RhinoScriptSytntax point geometry in Python.
+description: This guide provides an overview of the RhinoScriptSytntax Point Geometry in Python.
-authors: ['Scott Davidson']
+authors: ['Dale Fugier']
-author_contacts: ['scottd']
+author_contacts: ['dale']
-apis: ['RhinoPython']
+sdk: ['RhinoPython']
 languages: ['Python']
 platforms: ['Mac', 'Windows']
 categories: ['Python in Rhino']